Multimodal LLM With Hierarchical Mixture-of-Experts for VQA on 3D Brain MRI: Methodology

 Brain mpMRI has several 3D imaging modalities.
-Given a specific 3D image modality $I_m \in R^{C \times D \times H \times W}$, where $m$, $C$, $D$, $H$, and $W$ represent the modality, channel, depth, height, and width respectively, we derive the image modality embedding $v_m=h(I) \in R^{N_{I} \times d_{I}}$.
-Here, $h$ denotes the vision encoder, $N_{I}$ indicates the number of image tokens produced by the vision encoder, and $d_{I}$ represents the vision encoder token embedding dimension.
-We pass the image modality embeddings through a spatial pooling layer, which reduces the number of tokens, and concatenate them for all the image modalities before passing them to the hierarchical MoE.
+For a given modality $m$, let $I_m \in \mathbb{R}^{C \times D \times H \times W}$ denote the corresponding 3D volume, where $C$, $D$, $H$, and $W$ represent the channel, depth, height, and width, respectively.
+A 3D vision encoder $h_{\text{vis}}$ maps each modality to a sequence of image tokens $v_m = h_{\text{vis}}(I_m) \in \mathbb{R}^{T \times d_{V}}$, where $T$ is the number of image tokens and $d_{V}$ is the vision embedding dimension.
+We apply spatial pooling to reduce the token length (reusing the symbol $T$ for the pooled length for simplicity) and then concatenate the pooled tokens across the $M$ image modalities before passing them to the hierarchical MoE.

-Given the concatenated image modality embeddings $v \in R^{N_{I} \times N_{m} \times d_{I}}$ where $N_{m}$ represents the number of image modalities, we derive the projected image modality embedding $e=MoE(v, t) \in R^{N_{I} \times d_{T}}$ where $MoE$ denotes the hierarchical MoE, $t$ represents the text prompt, and $d_{T}$ represents the LLM embedding layer dimension. $(t,e)$ is then provided as a soft prompt to the LLM for multi-task prediction and text generation.
+Let $v \in \mathbb{R}^{M \times T \times d_{V}}$ denote the concatenated image modality embeddings.
+The hierarchical MoE projects these embeddings into the LLM space, $e = \mathrm{MoE}(v, t) \in \mathbb{R}^{M \times T \times d_{T}}$, where $\mathrm{MoE}$ denotes the hierarchical MoE block, $t$ represents the text prompt, and $d_{T}$ is the LLM embedding dimension.
+In practice we flatten the modality and token dimensions and provide $(t, e)$ as a soft prompt to the LLM for multi-task prediction and text generation.
 A detailed visualization of our approach can be seen in Figure~\ref{fig:framework}.